0cjs/sedoc/docker/image.md

 Build Cache
 -----------

-Each line in `Dockerfile` produces a new (unnamed, intermediate) image that is used as the parent of the image for the next line.
+Each command in `Dockerfile` produces a new (unnamed, intermediate) image that is used as the parent of the image for the next line.
+(Comments and blank lines are ignored.)
 As well as the file changes in the image's filesystem layer, the image also records the line that created it, checksums of the files in the context, and a reference to the parent image.

 These images are kept in the local repository a build cache and may be re-used in subsequent builds if the line producing that image is determined